antoniopenta/deep_reinforcement_learning/drl_continous_control/README.md

 ```

-- You need to download the unity env Reacher (1 Agent) at the following link ( 4 Mac) and save (unzipped) in the env folder of the project: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher.app.zip
+-  more info can be found in the  jupyter folder : notebook_continuos_control.ipynb

 ## Project Explanation

-- The report of the project in in the jupyter folder : notebook_continuos_control.ipynb
+- The report of the project in the jupyter folder : notebook_continuos_control.ipynb

 ## Results (Final Model)

-- The final model is stored in  the model folder :
+- The final model is stored in  the model folder : checkpoint_actor_1.pth, checkpoint_critic_1.pth
-- The score results are stored in the data folder :
+- The score results are stored in the data folder : scores_relu.txt

 ## Train and Test Scripts